 Here’s PRO BIKE TOOL’s protein 101:

 Protein provides our muscles with the building blocks for growth, playing a key role in recovery and repair.
 These ‘amino acids’ within protein are key for everyone, but especially for cyclists.
-Particularly long, hard rides break down muscle fibres.
+Particularly long, hard rides break down muscle fibers.
 Re-stocking the muscles with plenty of amino acids from protein helps your body to regrow and repair, making you stronger and faster on the bike!

 If you’re looking to shed a few pounds to boost your cycling performance, a protein-rich diet can help.
 Hormones that are released when eating protein promotes a feeling of fullness, which serves to keep you from over-eating through the day.